-You will find more information about how we use our pupil premium funding on our website www.stowhigh.com
+You will find more information about how we use our pupil premium funding on our website:

+www.stowhigh.com

-If you would like information on how the Pupil Premium funding is used to directly support your child's attainment, please contact the Director of Inclusion, Ms Sarah Uttley via s.uttley@stowhigh.com
+If you would like information on how the Pupil Premium funding is used to directly support your child's attainment, please contact Mrs C Broxton Pupil Premium Champion via c.broxton@stowhigh.com

-If you require financial assistance, please contact the Finance Office.
+If you require financial assistance, please contact the Finance Office via finance@stowhigh.com.
 We can offer reduced charges for trips and educational visits as well as uniform, equipment and resources.
 All applications are treated confidentially.